Cinderford: Transport

 Cinderford's High Street and Belle Vue Road lie on the A4151, which links with the A48 (Gloucester-Chepstow road) to the east.

 In former times, Cinderford had a railway station that was opened by the Severn and Wye Railway and later run by the Great Western Railway and Midland Railway as Cinderford Joint railway station, but this was axed in 1958.

 Cinderford is served by a regular bus service to Gloucester and Coleford; the bus station was dismantled in the late 1980s and no longer exists.
-Details of local bus destinations from Cinderford can be found here.

 The closest airports are in Staverton (between Gloucester and Cheltenham), as well as Bristol Airport and Cardiff Airport.

 Religion

-The Church of England benefice of Cinderford with Littledean consists of five churches in three parishes.
-The parish of St Stephen's with Bilson Mission covers the central town and northern parts of Cinderford.
-The parish of St John the Evangelist covers the south of Cinderford, Ruspidge and Soudley with St Michael's Chapel of Ease in Soudley Village.
-The parish of St Ethelbert's Littledean is further down the hill and serves the community there.
+The Church of England Benefice of Cinderford with Littledean consists of three parish churches.
+The parish church of St Stephen's covers the central town and northern parts of Cinderford.
+The parish church of St John the Evangelist covers the south of Cinderford, Ruspidge and Soudley.
+The parish church of St Ethelbert's Littledean is further down the hill and serves the community there.

+Media

+Dean Radio is a community station that broadcasts from the town.

+The town is served by the local newspaper, The Forester.